rihteri/clj-xsd/README.md

 ## Things that may work
 * producing clojure data structures with namespaced keys
-* some simple types - like xs:integer - will have the correct type in the deserialization result
+* some simple types will have the correct type in the deserialization result
 * multiplicity of elements causes clojure lists
 * sequence and choice type complex types
 * xsi:type schema overrides
-* complex type extensions
+* complex type extensions and simpleContent
 * anonymous types
 * pluggable type handling for simple and complex types
 * type-specific postprocessing functions